jasonsjones/jasonsjones.github.io/_drafts/draft-post.md

 ---

 I've been using git as my version control system for several years now.
 In fact, it is the only version control system I have ever used with any regularity.
-My typical use case in the past had been mainly focused on ensuring my local repositories were version controlled, basically that I had the ability to 'roll back' to previous versions, if necessary.
+In the past, my typical use case had always been focused on ensuring my local repositories were 'version controlled', basically that I had the ability to 'roll back' to previous versions, if necessary.
 I also use Github regularly to ensure my code stays in sync between the various workstations I may be using to develop.
 I mainly develop on my workstation at home, and occasionally use a chromebook when I'm away from my home workstation.
 When I'm away from home, either on the road or at work (Shhhh...don't tell my boss), I use the cloud9 IDE, which is an awesome cloud based development